What is prompt engineering? Prompt engineering tutorial

 Color generator

-Looking to include a specific color in your Uizard UI design?
+Looking to include a specific color in your Uizard design?
 With the color generator feature you can use text to describe a color.
-All you need to do is select an element within your design, go to the ‘fill’ option, and then click ‘generate’.
+All you need to do is select an element within your design, go to the ‘fill’ option and then click ‘generate’.
 From here you will need to input a prompt, and this will generate a page full of color palette options to pick from.

 Make sure to use a prompt that fittingly describes the color you’re hoping for.
 For instance, the prompt ‘autumn leaves’ produces autumnal colors such as oranges and browns.
 If the output is not what you had in mind, simply type in a new prompt to generate new color options.